Call 4: Wildfire Ready Quick Response Research and Data Publication

 As part of the Weather Ready Research Award Program, this call will advance novel collection of perishable data pre-, during, and post-wildfire events as well as data publication of existing wildfire and fire weather specific datasets.
 The intent of this call is to help advance knowledge regarding how diverse community members perceive wildfire risk, prepare for wildfire threats, understand fire weather observations and forecasts, receive fire weather alerts and warnings, make evacuation decisions, and respond to and recover from the impacts of a wildfire.
 While not a requirement, proposals that advance understanding of NWS fire weather products, such as fire weather watch, red flag warning, Storm Prediction Center Fire Weather Outlooks, or fire weather needs in reference to decision-making are highly relevant.

-- Tier 2: $1,000 to $7,500 for individual researchers or teams studying during and post-wildfire activities (e.g., fire weather alert and warning receipt and processing, evacuation decision-making and behavior, wildfire impacts, displacement, rebuilding, recovery).
+- Track 2: $1,000 to $7,500 for individual researchers or teams studying during and post-wildfire activities (e.g., fire weather alert and warning receipt and processing, evacuation decision-making and behavior, wildfire impacts, displacement, rebuilding, recovery).

-- Tier 3: $1,250 to $2,500 for wildfire and/or fire weather instrument and data publication on Designsafe.
+- Track 3: $1,250 to $2,500 for wildfire and/or fire weather instrument and data publication on Designsafe.
 The $1,250 awards will support publication of one or more research protocols; instruments such as surveys, interview or focus group guides; or observation protocols from a single project that is focused on wildfire or fire weather related research.
 The $2,500 awards will be reserved for those who publish a dataset and associated data collection instruments and protocols for a single wildfire related project in the social, behavioral, and economic sciences.

 Proposals will be accepted on a rolling basis through June 3, 2024.